Amazon Australia Cyber Monday 2020: today's best deals on tech and more

 Black Ops Cold War is the next instalment in the Call of Duty franchise and it's up for pre-order on Amazon for a lower price than the rest of the competition.
 It was cheaper still a few days ago, but you can still save.
 So if you're keen on hunting down a Soviet spy in the tense political atmosphere of the '80s while saving yourself some money, click on the green button now.View Deal

 It might look unassuming, but the Razer Viper is an excellent choice for the esports pro or up-and-comer.
 It’s a lightweight, ambidextrous design with a responsive 16,000 DPI sensor.
 Razer promises 70 million clicks per life cycle too.
-Best of all, Amazon has slashed AU$68 from its asking price.
+Best of all, Amazon has slashed half the amount from its asking price.

 [Ships from Amazon UK]View Deal

-Note: [UPDATE: The black version is currently out of stock, but the white one is still available for AU$440.]